 In the unprocessed sample, 94,443, 96,504, 213,720 mothers have responded to the questions about the incidence of (1) headache, blurry vision, or abdominal pain, (2) bleeding, and (3) night blindness during pregnancy, respectively.
 Among them, 25%, 10%, and 9% reported their incidence, respectively.
-The rates of incidence in regression samples are almost identical: 27%, 9%, and 9%, respectively.44
+The rates of incidence in regression samples are almost identical: 27%, 9%, and 9%, respectively.
+The rates of incidence in regression samples are almost identical: 27%, 9%, and 9%, respectively.

-Results of OLS estimations of the effect of pre-birth exposure to Ramadan on the pregnancy complications are reported in Table (E.5.1) in Appendix E.5.45 The results shows that pre-birth exposure to Ramadan is associated with a lower likelihood of incidence of most maternal pregnancy complications.
+Results of OLS estimations of the effect of pre-birth exposure to Ramadan on the pregnancy complications are reported in Table (E.5.1) in Appendix E.5.50 The results shows that pre-birth exposure to Ramadan is associated with a lower likelihood of incidence of most maternal pregnancy complications.
 Particularly for male children, no positive association is detected: on average, exposure to a full 30-day exposure to Ramadan during the 270-day period before birth may decrease the probability of occurrence of headache, blurry vision, or abdominal pain, bleeding, and night blindness by 2.2, 0.8, 1.2 percentage points, respectively.
 The negative associations are more pronounced and statistically significant if exposure happened during the first and second trimesters before birth.
 For example, a full 30-day exposure to Ramadan during the second trimester before birth may decrease the probability of occurrence of headache, blurry vision, or abdominal pain, bleeding, and night blindness by 7.1, 2.7, 1.5 percentage points, respectively.
 More or less similar, but weaker and less statistically significant, effects can be detected for female children.

-The results need to be interpreted carefully because (1) they potentially suffer from
+The results need to be interpreted carefully because (1) they potentially suffer from the erroneous